Spectroscopy of photoionization from the $^1E$ singlet state in nitrogen$-$vacancy centers in diamond: Surface Plots for Contrast Parameters

 where $\Gamma_{NV^-}$ and $\Gamma_{NV^0}$ are the ionization rate of \nvm\ and recombination rate of \nvz, respectively.
 For excitation wavelengths greater than 490~nm and powers on the order of 10~$\mu$W, the transition rates are quadratic in laser power and on the order of 10$^3$~s$^{-1}$.\cite{aslam_photo-induced_2013}.
 The transition rates are modeled as

 for photon flux $J$ and cross sections, $\sigma$.
 Superscripts indicate the charge state of the N$V$ center and subscripts $ex$, $s$ and $g$ refer to excited, singlet and ground states.
-Because the populations (other than the ground state) are linear in power, the net ionization and recombination rates are quadratic.
-Ionization from the ground state is linear in power for excitation below a 485~nm threshold.
+Because the populations of states other than the ground state are linear in power, the net ionization and recombination rates are quadratic.
+Ionization from the ground state is linear in power for excitation wavelengths shorter than 485~nm.

-We also consider a fixed-concentration model, where the concentrations are only slightly perturbed by quadratic ionization and recombination processes.
-This model is not physically motivated, but we show in the following that it agrees empirically with our observations.
+We also consider a fixed-concentration model, where the concentrations are only slightly perturbed by quadratic ionization and recombination processes, which agrees empirically with our observations.

-Figure \ref{fig:pl_models} shows the behavior of rate-balance and fixed-concentration models of as a function of excitation wavelength compared to 1.6~K and 295~K data.
+Fig.\ \ref{fig:pl_models} shows the behavior of the \nvm\ PL fraction using rate-balance and fixed-concentration models as a function of excitation wavelength.
+Measured results are provided for 1.6~K (black) and 295~K (grey fill) data.

-The blue dashed line in fig.\ \ref{fig:pl_models} is the balanced rate model with ionization allowed only from the excited state.
+The blue dashed line in Fig.\ \ref{fig:pl_models} is the balanced rate model with ionization allowed only from the excited state.
 Under this assumption the \nvm\ PL fraction is nearly constant.
 The green dot-dash curve also includes ionization from the singlet state for wavelengths below 550~nm, and from the ground state below 485~nm.
-The solid red curve is the fixed-concentration model with $c_{NV^-} = 0.66$ and $c_{NV^0} = 0.34$, and the resulting \nvm\ PL fraction increases smoothly across the pump wavelength range.
+The solid red curve corresponds to the fixed-concentration model with $c_{NV^-} = 0.66$ and $c_{NV^0} = 0.34$, and the resulting \nvm\ PL fraction increases smoothly across the pump wavelength range.
+In view of the poorly determined parameter values, firm conclusions should not be drawn from these models.
+However, the results are in good agreement with previous measurements of two-step ionization/recombination rates on individual centers.\cite{aslam_photo-induced_2013}

+Qualitative agreement between the fixed-concentration model results and measurement data suggests the \nvm\ and \nvz\ concentrations are approximately unchanged for excitation wavelengths longer than 490~nm in the absence of an external magnetic field.
+Figs.\ \ref{fig:minusfrac}, \ref{fig:pl_models} both suggest an ionization threshold from the $^3A_2$ ground state between 2.54~eV and 2.60~eV (488~nm and 476~nm resp.).